Enter our photography competition to win!

 The competition is now closed.

-Take a photo of what nature means to you and enter our Nature Around Me photography competition.
+Take a photo of what nature means to you and you could win some amazing prizes!

-Your photo can be black and white or colour, portrait or landscape and can be taken on a phone, camera or tablet, but please make sure your entry contains no identifiable faces.
+Your photo can be black and white or colour, landscape or portrait and can be taken on a phone, camera or tablet.
+Please make sure your entry contains no identifiable faces and is taken in the UK, featuring UK wildlife and nature.

 James Dobson